Ludovic Blas

-Ludovic Régis Arsène Blas (born 31 December 1997) is a French professional footballer who plays as a midfielder for Ligue 1 club Rennes.
+Ludovic Régis Arsène Blas (born 31 December 1997) is a professional footballer who plays as a midfielder for Ligue 1 club Rennes.
+Born in France, he represents for the Martinique national team.

 Club career

 Guingamp

 Blas arrived at Rambouillet FC at the age of 7.
 He already stood out from the crowd and was systematically outclassed.
 His trainer at the time already praised his dribbling skills and his vision of the game.

 Following his father's professional transfer, Blas joined Montrouge FC, allowing him to travel the region and facilitate contacts with professional team scouts.
 He was thus spotted by several clubs, including Monaco and Guingamp.
 He went through all the stages of the Guingamp training during his first three years at the club before joining the professional group during the training camp of the 2015–16 season.
 Already under contract until 2020 with Guingamp, Blas signed for an additional season with the Armorican club on August 8, 2018.